goposky/layer7-cicd/README.md

 ----------------

 ## Prequisites
+- Git is installed on your PC.
-Docker is installed.
+- Docker is installed on your PC.\
 Note for windows users: On a windows machine you will need to install docker for windows which will disable virtualbox.
 You can toggle between Hyper-V and Virtualbox by following this page:
 https://gist.github.com/BergWerkGIS/11eb186f471f7b91cd793372b3f50de5

 ## Directory listing
-`./src` - Source code (including directory structure) for all services on all gateways\ `./gmu` - Gateway Management Utility\
+`./src` - Source code (including directory structure) for all services on all gateways\
+`./gmu` - Gateway Management Utility\
 `./gateway` - Gateway installation files (docker)\
-`./scripts` - contains bash scripts with helpful gmu commands\
+`./scripts` - contains bash scripts with helpful gmu commands

 ## Setup demo environment